EDA-202320-SEC11-G06/Reto-1--G06/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Estudainte 1, Santiago Serrano Perico,santiagosp747@gmail.com
-1. Estudiante 2 , Felipe Gonzalez,fa.gonzalezv1@uniandes.edu.co
-1. Estudiante 3, Karen Quevedo, k.quevedol@uniandes.edu.co
+1. Estudiante 1, Karen Quevedo, k.quevedol@uniandes.edu.co

 [Back to top](#challenge-template)